Dr. Mary Lou Lauria

 Horizon Maritime

-An Atlantic Canadian government and marine business leader.
-Richard’s life is tied to the ocean.
+An Atlantic Canadian government and marine business leader, Richard’s life is tied to the ocean.
 He grew up in a coastal community, went to university near the ocean in Halifax and Sackville, NB, led coastal municipal governments and works with a marine services company in the waters throughout Atlantic Canada and around the world.

 Richard is the Director of Strategic Initiatives for Horizon Maritime, a growing organization dedicated to the development and support of the offshore industry from our local Canadian waters to locations across the globe.
 Richard is also the Managing Director of Miawpukek Horizon, a partnership between Horizon Maritimes and Miawpukek First Nation focused on advancing Indigenous participation in the ocean economy.